top of page

 The Ezra Duo_Jacob Clewell_Reduced.jpg

-American violist Jacob Clewell stands in the vanguard of musicians of his generation.
-Gold Medalist of the 2017 Vancouver International Music Competition, he is sought after as a soloist, recitalist, and chamber musician.
+American violinist/violist Jacob Clewell stands in the vanguard of musicians of his generation.
+Gold Medalist of the 2017 Vancouver International Music Competition, he leads a multifaceted career as a soloist, recitalist, chamber player, and educator.

 Recent activities include solo and chamber performances at the Scotia Festival, Green Lake Chamber Music Festival, Le Domaine Forget, Lake District Summer Music, Northern Lights Festival de Febrero in Ajijic, Mexico, and Festival Pablo Casals in Prades, France.
-Jacob has appeared alongside members of the Escher, Emerson, Endellion, Cypress, and Penderecki quartets, Berlin Philharmonic and Seattle Symphony, Manhattan Chamber Players, Gryphon Trio, Pedja Muzijevic, Andrew Armstrong, and Benjamin Bowman.
+Jacob has appeared alongside members of the Escher, Emerson, Endellion, Cypress, and Penderecki quartets, Berlin Philharmonic, Seattle and Toronto symphonies, Manhattan Chamber Players, Gryphon Trio, and pianists Pedja Muzijevic and Andrew Armstrong.
 In May 2018 he gave his first solo performance in Chicago’s Symphony Center, performing on the VIMC winner’s tour with works by Henri Vieuxtemps.
-In his home base of Toronto, he has appeared in the contemporary music festival 21C, and has recorded Brahms' 2 Gesänge for the Canadian Broadcasting Company with Wallis Giunta and Steven Philcox.
+In his home base of Toronto, he has appeared in the contemporary music festival 21C, and recorded Brahms' 2 Gesänge for the Canadian Broadcasting Company with Wallis Giunta and Steven Philcox.
 Jacob also collaborates with painter Karen Mosbacher on Paint:Music, a project focusing on the audio/visual manifestations of synesthesia.

-Together with his duo partner, pianist Sasha Bult-Ito (The Ezra Duo), he has appeared coast to coast in Canada, from Halifax to Vancouver.
+Together with his duo partner, pianist Sasha Bult-Ito (The Ezra Duo), he has appeared coast to coast in Canada and across the United States.
 In November 2017 they appeared in Carnegie Hall's Weill Recital Hall in New York, and in April 2018 performed as guests at a G7 Summit event held at the Royal Ontario Museum in Toronto.
-In March 2019 Ezra toured with their "Women in Music" program to Georgia, New Mexico, and Ontario, and in November of the same year toured with "Art of the Duo" to the midwestern United States, Ontario, and Quebec.
+In 2019 Ezra toured with their "Women in Music" and “Art of the Duo” programs, and in the midst of the 2020 lockdowns appeared in Toronto’s Koerner Hall, performing in a celebration of composer Patricia Morehead’s 80th birthday.
+Ezra began traveling again in 2022 with “Colorfully Contemporary”, a program highlighting relatable works by living composers.
 They have participated in outreach events at Toronto's Baycrest Hospital and the Center for Addiction and Mental Health, as well as appeared on the Toronto Public Library's mid-day "Orchardviewers" series.
-Ezra has presented masterclasses at the University of Tulsa, Berry College, Albuqureque Youth Symphony, and elsewhere, and are individually dedicated teachers.
-They are first prize laureates of numerous international competitions, and in March 2018 appeared in the prestigious Città Metropolitana chamber music competition in Turin, Italy.
-Ezra is currently an ensemble-in-residence for the
+Ezra is an ensemble-in-residence for the

-Emerald Coast Chamber Music Festival and Institute in Niceville, Florida, where Jacob and Sasha are co-artistic directors and Artist Faculty along their colleagues in the Velox Quartett, violinist Nicholas Hatt and cellist Jordan Galvarino.
+Emerald Coast Chamber Music Festival and Institute in Niceville, Florida, where Jacob and Sasha are co-artistic directors and Artist Faculty alongside their colleagues Nicholas Hatt and Jordan Galvarino in the Velox Quartett.

-Born in Raleigh, North Carolina, Jacob spent the majority of his childhood in Oklahoma, playing viola in school and local orchestras.
-He holds diplomas from the Cornish College of the Arts, Stony Brook University, and The Glenn Gould School, where he studied with Mara Gearman, Nicholas Cords, Lawrence Dutton, and Steven Dann, and spent two years of intensive study under the Emerson String Quartet.
+Born in Raleigh, North Carolina, Jacob spent the majority of his childhood in Oklahoma, playing in local and school orchestras.
+He holds degrees from the Cornish College of the Arts, Stony Brook University, and The Glenn Gould School, where he studied with Mara Gearman, Nicholas Cords, Lawrence Dutton, and Steven Dann, and spent two years of intensive study under the Emerson String Quartet.
 He has undertaken additional study in Europe with Yuko Inoue, Roger Chase, and Nobuko Imai.
 Jacob completed his Doctor of Musical Arts at the University of Toronto under the guidance of Masumi Per Rostad and Annalee Patipatanakoon, where he was a teaching assistant in violin, viola, and chamber music.
+His doctoral research corroborated existing evidence confirming the identity of the 19-century French violist Casimir Ney, displays the pedagogical merit of adding Ney’s viciously difficult 24 Preludes for Solo Viola into existing teaching materials for viola, and offers a style guide to Romantic repertoire through analysis and performance instruction of all twenty-four works.

-Jacob draws influence from many fields, citing William Primrose, Itzhak Perlman, Martha Argerich, Boris Kroyt, My Chemical Romance, Highly Suspect, Hayao Miyazaki, and Satoru Iwata among his greatest inspirations.
-Away from the viola he enjoys board games, soccer, tennis and table tennis, and brewing specialty coffee.
+Jacob draws influence from many fields, citing William Primrose, Itzhak Perlman, Martha Argerich, Boris Kroyt, My Chemical Romance, Hayao Miyazaki, and Satoru Iwata among his greatest inspirations.
+Away from the viola he enjoys tabletop games, soccer, tennis, and brewing specialty coffee, and can often be found transcribing rock and video game music for Ezra.

 bottom of page